Outside the regime, not exempt from it.

 No. Credicorp Limited is not authorised by the Financial Conduct Authority for consumer credit lending, and is not required to be authorised in order to lend to UK limited companies and LLPs.
 Lending to a body corporate is outside the FCA's consumer-credit regime.

-Is a Credicorp loan covered by the Financial Ombudsman Service?
+Is a Creditcorp loan covered by the Financial Ombudsman Service?

 No. FOS jurisdiction follows regulated activities.
 Credicorp's business lending is not a regulated activity, so the FOS does not have jurisdiction over complaints about it.
 The operator runs an internal complaints process at credicorp.co.uk; unresolved disputes ultimately go to the courts.

-Is a Credicorp loan covered by the Financial Services Compensation Scheme?
+Is a Creditcorp loan covered by the Financial Services Compensation Scheme?

 No. FSCS protection is for failure of authorised firms.
 Body-corporate lending sits outside the regulated perimeter, so FSCS does not apply.